mikerenfro/beamer-template-pearc24/README.md

-Example of building a Beamer theme for a conference (motiviated by PEARC24)
+Example of building a Beamer theme for a conference (motivated by PEARC24)